bombs-kim/visual_b/README.md

 About this project
 -------------------
 This project is based on the Programming Language Theory class COSE212, Fall 2015 by Professor Hakjoo Oh.
 I implemented an interpreter of a programming language called B in that class as the final project.
 B language is a small subset of C, which is why it was named so.
 But, it has a bit of Ocaml's tidy tastes, too.
-You can find the language's formal syntax and semantics in PLclass_project_info.pdf file.
+You can find the language's formal syntax and semantics in plclass_project_info.pdf file.

 After a while since I took the class, I decided to do the project once more so that I don't forget valuable lessons I learned in the class and complete my understanding of programming languages in general.
-After all, *a programming language is the most fun thing to program* like somebody called Paul Graham said.
+After all, <span style="color:DarkBlue; font-style:italic">a programming language is the most fun thing to program</span> like somebody called Paul Graham said.

 This time, however, I didn't make an ordinary interpreter.
 I wrote an interpreter that visualizes executions of programs written in B while interpreting them and I named it Visual B. Because cognitive ability of human beings is limited you may have a hard time understanding what it is like running a program even if you are a fine programmer.
-Actually many people are not even aware that they are not understanding it.
-Visual B can help you understand B language or programming languages in general by showing full the execution processes of a program.
+Visual B can help you with this by enabling you see a program <span style="color:DarkBlue; font-style:italic">like the way compilers and interpreters see it</span>.
 Visual B is distinguished from a debugger in that it is intended to be used for inspecting a program that is working correctly.
 It visualizes execution processes within a parse tree, which is a beautiful thing if you understand it.
 I hope Visual B gives some more insight than a debugger which does mechanical, line by line executions of a program.

 I switched to JavaScript from Ocaml when writing Visual B not only to tease myself a bit, but also to utilize some rendering libraries written in JavaScript and make it available for web users.